 The main focus of the G-77 Vienna Chapter, which is financially supported by the United Nations Industrial Development Organization (UNIDO), is the promotion of technical cooperation activities and international cooperation.

-The Liaison Officer coordinates the work of the Group in Vienna throughout all the Vienna based UN organizations (namely: UNIDO, UNODC, IAEA and CTBTO) and liaises with other chapters.
+The Liaison Officer coordinates the work of the Group in Vienna throughout all the Vienna based UN organizations (namely: UNIDO, IAEA, UNODC, UNOOSA, UNCITRAL and CTBTO) and liaises with other chapters.
 An average of 150 group meetings per year are being organized by this Chapter.
 On the Vienna Chapter’s website all the statements, positions and activities can be followed.
 The Chapter’s website serves among others, as institutional memory of the Group.